 In terms of the process behind these developments, the arts council has characterised its actions as a series of "tough decisions".
 Actually, their tack seems rather straightforward.
 The smaller, more socially progressive, less publicly visible organisations have been dumped, while those with a claim to being big stonking cultural institutions have largely escaped unharmed.
 It's a conservative redistribution of funds for a Conservative government.

-On reading some of the justifiably outraged responses to this situation, however, there's a faint whiff of entitlement that undermines the case against this savagery.
 This piece in the Evening Standard bemoans the arts council's predisposition to favour poorer, more ethnically diverse areas, where, one might imagine, the money is most needed and the results easiest to ignore by an artistic establishment still in thrall to the image of the fiercely intellectual, explosively bigoted, white, male pensmith:

 "So, let's get this right, I said.
 If I took over an old theatre east of London and put on a play about the slave trade starring West Indian actors...
 She interrupted: 'You'd get more money than you'd need.'